msb-glitch/etch-a-sketch/README.md

 Building a rudimentary pixel sketchpad using HTML, CSS, and javascript.

-The color picking widget is Coloris: https://github.com/mdbassit/Coloris/
+The color picking widget is Coloris, used under MIT License: https://github.com/mdbassit/Coloris/